-The Common Core State Standards (CCSS) establish guidelines for English language arts (ELA) as well as for literacy in history/social studies, science, and technical subjects.
+The standards for English Language Arts/Literacy (ELA) establish guidelines for ELA as well as for literacy in history/social studies, science, and technical subjects.
 Because students must learn to read, write, speak, listen, and use language effectively in a variety of content areas, the standards promote the literacy skills and concepts required for college and career readiness in multiple disciplines.

-The Common Core asks students to read stories and literature, as well as more complex texts that provide facts and background knowledge in areas such as science and social studies.
+The ELA standards ask students to read stories and literature, as well as more complex texts that provide facts and background knowledge in areas such as science and social studies.
 Students will be challenged and asked questions that push them to refer back to what they’ve read.
 This stresses critical-thinking, problem-solving, and analytical skills that are required for success in college, career, and life.

 - Start Here to Learn How to Navigate the ELA Website